QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup-restore.rst

     Ignore dom0 username mismatch while restoring homedir

+.. option:: --ignore-size-limit

+    Backup metadata contains expected size of each VM.
+By default if backup contains more data than expected, it is rejected.
+Use this option to ignore this limit and restore such (broken, or potentially malicious) backup anyway.

 .. option:: --dest-vm=APPVM, -d APPVM

     Restore from a backup located in a specific AppVM